 That isn’t to say we shouldn’t watch what we eat.
 But I mean that in a very different way than most.
 By watch I really mean “be mindful” of what we eat.
 The reason diets don’t often work, despite the sworn testimonials of sexy people, is that each of us needs something different in terms of nutrition.
 Some have negative reactions to milk products or gluten.
 Others have no issues at all.
 Some need more of it.

 The one and only trick is to be mindful of what we eat, how we eat, and how we feel eating and afterwards.
 First and foremost, food should provide our bodies with the necessary nutrients to thrive physically.
 Often if we have an illness or disease there is some sort of dietary component to treatment.
-This is as true of mental health issues as physical health issues.
+This is as true of mental health issues as well physical health issues.

 But I have the secret to combat this.
 Mindful eating.
-Maybe this sounds like a hippy dippy solution to something that many have had difficulty finding a solution to but I promise it works.
+Maybe this sounds like a hippy dippy solution to something that many have had difficulty finding a solution to, but I promise it works.
 100% money back guarantee.

 The key here is to simply slow down your eating and use all of your senses to experience your food (and drink).
 This is the reason health professionals recommend many chews of your food.
 Really taste what you’re putting in your mouth.
 Smell it.
 Notice how it feels to chew it and swallow it.
 Admire the colors and shapes.
 Touch it.
 I know that goes against everything your parents taught you about not playing with your food but do it anyway.